Lies My Teacher Told Me: Editions

 There are three distinct editions of the book.
 For the original 1995 edition, Loewen examined twelve textbooks.
 For the 2007 edition, he revised the text to address five additional textbooks and a new edition of one of the earlier textbooks examined.
 The 2018 edition retains the same text as the 2007 edition, adding a new preface, "The age of alternative facts".

 In April 2019, Loewen and Rebecca Stefoff, known for her adaptation of Howard Zinn's 1980 bestseller A People's History of the United States for young readers, made Lies My Teacher Told Me accessible for younger readers in Lies My Teacher Told Me: Young Readers Edition (The New Press, 2019).

+In 2024 a comic version of Lies My Teacher Told Me: A Graphic Adaptation with drawings by Nate Powell was published by The New Press.

 Reception

 Lies My Teacher Told Me is the winner of the 1996 American Book Award, the Oliver Cromwell Cox Award for Distinguished Anti-Racist Scholarship, and the Critics Choice Award of the American Educational Studies Association.
-Although well received by many, critic Jere T. Humphreys observes that Loewen's implicit bias may have caused him to fail to highlight some of the positive contributions made toward improving equality in the United States.
+Although well received by many, music scholar Jere T. Humphreys observes that Loewen's implicit bias may have caused him to fail to highlight some of the positive contributions made toward improving equality in the United States.
 For example, when referencing the civil rights movement, Loewen falls short in crediting the efforts of the U.S. legislative and executive branches in aiding throughout the civil rights struggle.

+At least five academic reviews were published.
+James Giese, reviewing for The Journal of Southern History, notes that although Loewen "has done his homework" in analyzing the textbooks, 10 of 12 of the editions he used were a decade or so old, so even though many new editions make only trivial changes, he may be criticizing out-of-date editions.
+Claire Keller and Stanley Burstein wrote separate reviews for The History Teacher.
+Keller praises the work as "valuable" and recommends it as a useful addition to history teachers' libraries.
+She describes how, in his final two chapters, Loewen points to the causes for the distortions in the textbooks.
+Burstein notes that US history teaching would "benefit greatly from the sort of candor" about the past that Loewen advocates, but in several cases he finds the alternative evidence that Loewen musters scant or lacking, so that it is "better at identifying the deficiencies of the current situation that a proposing constructive alternatives."
+Reviewing for Contemporary Sociology, Sandra Wong compares Loewen's analysis to another critique of history textbooks that claims the opposite: that textbooks are too "progressive" in that they are so focused on "women and minorities" that they neglect "important white men."
+Ultimately she concludes that Lies My Teacher Told Me addresses a question transcending the content debates of the culture wars, in that it addresses the broader question of how to teach students "not so much what to think about the past, but how."